danwardvs/ballbouncegame/README.md

 A Unity2D game where you launch balls in a physics environment with the goal of reaching a ball to the end tile.

 # Build instructions
-- Master branch:

-Requires Unity 2020.1 + or something like that
- - Dev branch:

-Dev branch uses experimental 2D lighting from the Universal Render Pipeline
+Project uses experimental 2D lighting from the Universal Render Pipeline

 Requires Unity 2020.1.0a12 or 2020.1.0a13